 Bumble does not sell your data and has not sold your personal data in the previous 12 months.

-When using Bumble, you should assume that anything you post or submit on the App may be publicly-viewable and accessible, both by Users of the App and non-Users of the App.
-We want our Bumblers to be careful about posting information that will eventually be made public.
+When using the Bumble App, you should assume that anything you post or submit on the App may be publicly-viewable and accessible, both by Users and non-users of the App.
+We want our Users to be careful about posting information that may eventually be made public.

-If you log into or access Bumble through your Facebook profile, remember to log off Facebook when you leave a device in order to prevent other users from accessing your account.
+If you log in to or access the App through your Facebook account or another third-party account on a device which you share with others, remember to log out of the App and the relevant third-party account when you leave the device in order to prevent other users from accessing your Bumble account.

 Although we want as many people as possible to enjoy our creation, you have to be at least 18 years old to use the App - sorry kids, we know Bumble is cool, but you’ll have to come back when you’re old enough!